Individuals

 For example, a potential client approached us because he was concerned that he had lost the sight in one eye as a result of poor care.
 We sought an expert opinion on this and contrary to what the client expected, the expert advised that with this particular eye condition he would have lost the sight in that eye anyway, irrespective of what care he had been given; therefore he did not have a claim.

-The potential client was relieved to find out that his situation hadn’t arisen because of poor or negligent care and that he didn’t have to go through his life knowing it could have been different with better care.
-He said he felt very pleased to know that it wasn’t somebody’s fault that he was in this position.
-He did not have a claim but he did get closure which, for him, was just as rewarding.
+The potential client was relieved to find out that his situation hadn’t arisen because of poor or negligent care and that he didn’t have to go through his life knowing things could have been different with better care.
+He said he felt very pleased to know that it wasn’t somebody’s fault that he was in this position and he was grateful to us for exploring the matter and helping provide much needed answers.

-The amount of compensation that can be claimed in a clinical negligence case is based on the level and extent of the pain, suffering and loss sustained; the amount of damages that can be awarded will therefore vary hugely from case to case.
+The amount of compensation that can be claimed in a clinical negligence case is based on the level and extent of the pain, suffering and loss sustained, in addition to the associated losses from not being able to work or care for yourself.
+The amount of damages that can be awarded will therefore vary hugely from case to case.

-Ultimately when you proceed with a claim for clinical negligence the only thing you can be sure of achieving, if your claim is successful, is an award of compensation.
-Very often in the process of settling your claim answers may be supplied about what happened and why – but this is not guaranteed.
+Ultimately, when you proceed with a claim for clinical negligence the only thing you can be sure of achieving, if your claim is successful, is an award of compensation.
+Very often, the claim process can provide answers and a greater understanding of what happened but this is not guaranteed.

 Contact our Solicitors in Colchester or Clacton